 If you get that errors show up, the first thing we would suggest is by flashing U1 firmware.
 This is official release Universal firmware of the phone.
 You can use Odin to flash the phone.
 Click here to learn on how to use Odin to flash the firmware to Samsung device.

 After you tried the previous method and the Activation Screen still show up, then you will need to use 3rd party services to unlock it.
-This issues is due to the CSC configuration of the phone is locked to Sprint.
+This issues is due to the CSC configuration of the phone is currently locked to Sprint.
 CSC is the abbreviated form of “Consumer Software Customization” or “Country Specific Code“.
-CSC is an essential component of Samsung firmware binaries and it contains customized settings, system configurations, localizations and geo-specific things such as the system language, APN settings, and carrier-branding.
+CSC is an essential component of Samsung firmware binaries and it contains customized settings, system configurations, localization and Geo-specific things such as the system language, APN settings, and carrier-branding.